Virginia Steele Scott Galleries

 View Gallery Guide

-The Virginia Steele Scott Galleries of American Art—Expanded
+The Virginia Steele Scott Galleries of American Art

 While Henry Huntington envisioned a collection of American art as early as 1919, his vision was not realized until 60 years later.
 In 1979 the Virginia Steele Scott Foundation made a major gift to The Huntington in memory of Virginia Steele Scott, art collector, patron, and philanthropist, which included a group of 50 American paintings, funds to construct a gallery to display the collection, and an endowment for its professional management.
 Designed by Paul Gray, The Virginia Steele Scott Galleries of American Art opened to the public in 1984, inaugurating American art as a significant part of The Huntington's collections.
 Since then, the American art collection has grown dramatically, largely through the support of the Scott Foundation, the Huntington’s Art Collectors' Council, generous donations to the collection, and significant long-term loans.

-Utilizing more than 16,000 square feet of display space, the Scott Galleries are one of the largest presentations in California of American art from the colonial period through the mid- 20th century.
+Utilizing more than 16,000 square feet of display space, and expanding to 21,500 square feet in July 2014, the Scott Galleries are one of the largest presentations in California of American art from the colonial period through the mid- 20th century.
 The Huntington's American art holdings now number about 245 paintings, 60 works of sculpture, 990 decorative art objects, 8,500 prints and drawings, and 1,800 photographs.

-Frederick Fisher’s modern classical wing, the Erburu Gallery, joins the neoclassical Scott Gallery as the home of the American art collections.
+Frederick Fisher’s modern classical wing, the Lois and Robert F. Erburu Gallery, joined the neoclassical Scott Galleries in 2005.
 Together, the galleries sit beautifully in the Huntington landscape, inviting views of the mountains and gardens from the glass loggia and helping to develop a sense of interplay between the works of art inside and the gardens outside.

 The installation in the Scott Galleries highlights recent acquisitions and long-term loans from public and private collections.
 Visitors will see paintings by John Singleton Copley, Frederic Edwin Church, Mary Cassatt, John Singer Sargent, John Sloan, Robert Motherwell, and Sam Francis, among others, as well as American decorative arts ranging from silver by Paul Revere to furniture designed by Frank Lloyd Wright.
-One of the highlights of the installation is Harriet Hosmer’s monumental marble sculpture, Zenobia in Chains, acquired by The Huntington in late 2007.
-Considered the artist’s most important work, it was believed lost until a few years ago, when it was discovered in a private collection.
-The 82-inch-high marble sculpture is on view to the public for the first time in nearly a century.
+An important part of the permanent installation is a gallery devoted to the work of early 20th-century Pasadena architects Charles and Henry Greene.

 The galleries include a space for temporary exhibitions.
 The Susan and Stephen Chandler Wing showcases focused exhibitions from The Huntington’s rich collection of American prints, drawings, and photographs.